 Up to 170,000 people who have had hernia mesh implants in England in the past six years could face complications, the BBC's Victoria Derbyshire programme has found.

-In that time, there have been about 570,000 such operations and the complication rate is said to be 12-30%.
+In that time, there have been about 570,000 operations and some surgeons say the complication rate is 12-30%.

 Some patients have been left unable to walk or work, others left suicidal.

-The Medicines and Healthcare products Regulatory Agency continues to back the use of hernia mesh.
+The Medicines and Healthcare products Regulatory Agency backs the use of hernia mesh.

 One in 10 people will develop a hernia.